Boustrophedon: Example of Hieroglyphic Luwian

 The Luwian language had a version, Hieroglyphic Luwian, that is read in boustrophedon style (most of the language was written down in cuneiform).

 Hieroglyphic Luwian is read boustrophedonically, with the direction of any individual line pointing into the front of the animals or body parts constituting certain hieroglyphs.
 While Egyptian hieroglyphs' numerous ideograms and logograms show directionality, the lineal direction of the text in hieroglyphic Luwian is harder to see.

-Other examples
+Other examples and modern use

 A modern example of boustrophedonics is the numbering scheme of sections within survey townships in the United States and Canada.
 In both countries, survey townships are divided into a 6-by-6 grid of 36 sections.
 In the U.S. Public Land Survey System, Section 1 of a township is in the northeast corner, and the numbering proceeds boustrophedonically until Section 36 is reached in the southeast corner.
 Canada's Dominion Land Survey also uses boustrophedonic numbering, but starts at the southeast corner.
 Following a similar scheme, street numbering in the United Kingdom sometimes proceeds serially in one direction then turns back in the other (the same numbering method is used in some mainland European cities).
 This is in contrast to the more common method of odd and even numbers on opposite sides of the street both increasing in the same direction.